• Skip to primary navigation

 Instructions

-2. Spread sunflower seeds on baking sheet and bake at 350 degrees for 10 minutes.
+2. Spread the sunflower seeds on a baking sheet and bake at 350 degrees for 10 minutes.

-3. Remove from oven and let cool to room temperature.
+4. Remove the seeds from the oven and let them cool to room temperature on the baking sheet.

 Notes